 When in-game, click Alt & F on your keboard to see limiting factor below minimap (Planetside will show you your FPS, and say ‘GPU’, or ‘CPU’ to tell you which is currently the bottleneck in your system)

-Turn these off / on 1 by 1 (or all at the same time if you’re only getting 20 FPS 😉 to see the effect on your framerate:
+These are usually the settings that give you the biggest boost when turned off, so switch ’em off & on 1 by 1 (or all at the same time if you’re only getting 20 FPS 😉 to see the effect on your framerate:

 Graphics Card (GPU)